sburnett/seattle/README.txt

 Installation:
 -------------

-We have an extensive guid on how to install both Seattle and Seattle Clearinghouse on the main wiki page of our project.
+We have an extensive guide on how to install both Seattle and Seattle Clearinghouse on the main wiki page of our project.
 These wiki pages take you step by step through all the processes of setting up your own instance of Seattle Clearinghouse.
-Please follow the links below to find the intallation guide.
+Please follow the links below to find the installation guide.

 Seattle Clearinghouse:
 https://seattle.cs.washington.edu/wiki/GeniInstallation